 So… Why Am I Writing This Article then?

 Read This Article ONLY IF, you had experienced the following, like me:

 - You constantly think about how ‘Perfect’ you want your blog to be— It must have ‘Perfect’ content, ‘Perfect’ English, ‘Perfect’ layouts, etc.

-- You constantly brood over what you have potentially written as a draft— The draft never left your notebook and never-ever-placed-in-your-blog, as you haven’t settled on how ‘Perfect’ your blog must look and structured yet.
+- You constantly brood over what you have potentially written as a draft— The draft never left your notebook and never-ever-placed-in-your-blog, as you haven’t settled on how ‘Perfect’ your blog must look and how well-structured it must be yet.

-- You constantly worry about what future potential you might lose out on— WordPress is one of the Best Platforms that is Free, that anyone can do whatever they want with what they build on WordPress.
-However, this ‘freedom’ can sometimes make you lose control if not kept in check, like constantly wanting new plugins / functionalities to significantly improve your website, to make it a cut above the rest.
+- You constantly worry about what future potential you might lose out on— WordPress is one of the Best Platforms that is Free, and anyone can do whatever they want with what they build on WordPress.
+However, this ‘freedom’ can sometimes make you lose control if not kept in check, like constantly wanting new plugins/functionalities to significantly improve your website, to make it a cut above the rest.

 - You constantly think that everyone will ‘buy’ into what you write — Immediately off the press, you think the article you just wrote will be gold.
 It will confirm garner new waves of traffic like all the famous bloggers around.
 The thought of potentially just “earning money” from it, actually makes you lose track of even writing the articles you actually wanted in the first place, which is solely just for your personal blog!